joshuanianji/periodic-table/README.md

 #### MoleculeDisplay

-This is to display the Compound type tree into an html thing that can be like Ba(SO<sub>4</sub>)<sub>2</sub>, with all the subscripts and stuff.
+This is to display the Molecule type tree into an html thing that can be like Ba(SO<sub>4</sub>)<sub>2</sub>, with all the subscripts and stuff.

 So I initially wanted to use elm-ui but i couldn't find any elm-ui thing for the HTML subscript tag, so I just used the elm core library's `Html.sub : Html msg` to use subs, then converted it to the elm ui's `Element msg` type with the `Element.html` function defined in elm-ui.
 I converted it to `Element msg` because it'll be easier to style and stuff with my predefined style sets (basically non-existence except for the things in my [Colours.elm](src/Atom/Colours.elm) file)

 Ok so this is probably confusing.
 So basically elm-ui doesn't have `<sub>` as far as I know, so I used `Html.sub` which has a type of `Html msg`.
-This was how I built my `moleculeTextHtml` function, which has a type signature of `Compound -> Html msg`.
+This was how I built my `moleculeTextHtml` function, which has a type signature of `Molecule -> Html msg`.
 I also used a lot of case statements to build that function because of the Maybe Atom and how I don't display the quantity of the atom if it's 1, so hopefully I can use the knowledge I gained from that monad video on computerphile and shorten my code form that lmao.
 But I still am pretty lost to what a monad is and how it works so whatever.

 This is bad because I use things with `Element msg` types to build my app.
-So I have to convert `Html msg` to `Element msg`, which is convenient from elm-ui's `Element.html` function. `moleculeText` is then just the converted `moleculeTextHtml`, which has a type signature of `Compound -> Element msg`
+So I have to convert `Html msg` to `Element msg`, which is convenient from elm-ui's `Element.html` function. `moleculeText` is then just the converted `moleculeTextHtml`, which has a type signature of `Molecule -> Element msg`

 So that's all fine and dandy, but this is only the text, defined by html span tags.
 I want to make this nice!
 So I just made `moleculeDisplay` that wraps the `moleculeTextHtml` in an `Element.el` function, which is basically the equivalent of an html `<div>`, which allows me to style it accordingly.
 So yay that looks nice!